Skip to content

 Shorter Runs and Daily Wear

 Like with most cross-training shoes, these models will work for shorter runs and daily wear, but only to an extent.
 In all of these models, I’d suggest capping your mileage for one session to 2-3 miles.
-Since these shoes all provide a decent level of stability, they may not be the most comfortable ride for those trying to tackle runs longer than the mileage above.

-Plus, with each shoes’ different heel-to-toe drops, each model will perform slightly differently per the context of your running style.
-For example, if you have more of a mid-foot to slight heel strike and it’s inevitable with your running, then going for the F-Lite 260 V2 or F-Lite G 300 could be a smart and safe call.
+Plus, with each shoe’s different heel-to-toe drops, each model will perform slightly differently per the context of your running style.
+For example, if you have more of a mid-foot to slight heel strike, and it’s inevitable with your running, then going for the F-Lite 260 V2 or F-Lite G 300 could be a smart and safe call.

 For daily wear, these models are all fairly comfortable, but I do like the F-Lite G 300 most due to its supportive build and Graphene construction.
 This model will fair best with long-term outsole durability if you plan to use these models as daily drivers.